flutter/.github/profile/README.md

 <!-- alphabetical -->
 * [devtools](https://github.com/flutter/devtools): the DevTools tooling (performance tools, inspector, debugger).
-* [engine](https://github.com/flutter/engine): the rendering backend, which is ported to each platform we support.
-* [flutter](https://github.com/flutter/flutter): the Flutter framework and `flutter` command line tool.
+* [flutter](https://github.com/flutter/flutter): the Flutter framework, engine, and `flutter` command line tool.
 Start here.
 * [flutter-intellij](https://github.com/flutter/flutter-intellij): the IntelliJ plugin for Flutter.
 * [packages](https://github.com/flutter/packages): the Dart packages maintained by the Flutter team, such as [animations](https://pub.dev/packages/animations), [rfw](https://pub.dev/packages/rfw), [camera](https://pub.dev/packages/camera), and [webview_flutter](https://pub.dev/packages/webview_flutter).
 * [samples](https://github.com/flutter/samples): examples of Flutter applications for your enjoyment and edification.
 * [tests](https://github.com/flutter/tests): a repository for you to submit your application's tests to ensure that breaking changes don't affect your application.
 * [website](https://github.com/flutter/website): the source for our documentation site, https://docs.flutter.dev/.

+The Flutter engine was previously located at [flutter/engine](https://github.com/flutter/engine), but has since been merged into [flutter/flutter](https://github.com/flutter/flutter) at the [engine/ directory](https://github.com/flutter/flutter/tree/master/engine).
+The engine is the rendering backend, which is ported to each platform we support.